anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The term "installation" refers to all devices in the network and their interconnections, including Registrar, enrolled nodes with and without constrained Join Proxy functionality and Pledges.

-(Installation) IP addresses are assumed to be routeable over the whole installation network except for link-local IP addresses.
+(Installation) IP addresses are assumed to be routable over the whole installation network except for link-local IP addresses.

 The term "Join Proxy" as used in this document refers specifically to an {{RFC8995}} Join Proxy that can support Pledges execute the cBRSKI protocol {{cBRSKI}} over an end-to-end secured